NishchithRao/Split-View/README.md

 };
 ```

-3. Provide additional elements to showcase in the divider
+3. Provide additional actions to showcase in the divider

 ```jsx
 const App = () => {